intel/llvm/sycl/doc/design/OffloadDesign.md

 `clang-offload-deps` tool to generate a dependency IR file which is used during the device link step.

+The use of the clang-linker-wrapper introduces the support of LTO for device code.
+We can leverage this and move away from the dependency gathering information step with 'clang-offload-deps' and use thinLTO for device code.

 There are multiple device linking steps that also occur.
 The first step links together all of the objects and the required device libraries.
 The second is performed including all of optional device libraries, the static device